 Deep Vein Thrombosis

 A medical professional, through various tests and examination, can diagnose a blood clot.
 Your doctor will usually ask for a medical history to ascertain if you have any pre-existing conditions that make you more likely to develop a clot.
-The doctor will then examine you for symptoms of clots, such as swelling, pain, redness etc. and may then decide on the next course of action for your situation, such as recommending an ultrasound.
+The doctor will then examine you for clots symptoms, such as swelling, pain, redness etc. and may then decide on the next course of action for your situation, such as recommending an ultrasound.

 Short-Term And Long-Term Complications